 - Carbon filters or SOG extractors;

-- Ecological litters: chips, hemp, certified sawdust;
+- Eco-friendly litters: wood chips, hemp, certified sawdust;

 9. For any questions, Vanlife Store supports you

-With urine separation, good litter, a suitable bucket, optimal ventilation, and rigorous maintenance, your motorhome toilets will remain fresh and pleasant.
+With urine separation, good litter, a suitable bucket, optimal ventilation, and rigorous maintenance, your Motorhome toilets will remain fresh and pleasant.
 Add a few natural tips and you will transform your sanitary space into a clean, breathable, and independent place in any situation.

 Understanding the roots of odors in dry toilets